-he GHSP continues to be advocates for the safety of children on West Virginia's roadways.
+he GHSP continues to be a primary advocacy group for the safety of children on West Virginia's roadways.
 West Virginia's child passenger safety law says that all children up to the age of eight have to be properly secured in a federally approved and safely maintained child safety seat.
-However, if the child reaches the height of four feet, nine inches tall before their eighth birthday, a seat belt then becomes legally sufficient.
+However, if the child reaches the height of four feet, nine inches tall before their eighth birthday, a seatbelt becomes legally sufficient.
 This law went into effect in July of 2005.
 Child passenger safety (CPS) seats reduce the likelihood of an infant under the age of one being killed in a vehicle crash by 71% and toddlers by 54%.
+Motor vehicle crashes are the leading cause of death for children ages 3 to 14.